-Histograms are available on the vast majority of cameras and they are a simple way of assessing two important things.
-If you never use them, or you're not quite sure what they're supposed to show, read on to get up to speed – and scroll down to the bottom for your handy cheat sheet.
+Histograms are available on the vast majority of cameras and they are a simple way of looking at the tones in your image.
+If you've never used a histogram, or you're not quite sure what they're supposed to show, we'll explain more in this article.

-The left-hand side corresponds with shadow detail and the right-hand side with highlights, and you can view this either as you compose your image or afterwards when playing back your image (or both).
-Usually this histogram will come up when you press your camera's 'Disp', 'Info' or directional menu-pad buttons, but this may not be the case on your particular model, so check your manual if you're unsure of how to access this.
+Usually, this histogram will come up when you press your camera's 'Disp', 'Info', or directional menu-pad buttons, but this may not be the case on your particular camera, so check your manual if you're unsure of how to access this.

-Examining this will give you a better idea of two things.
+Examining the historgram will give you a better idea of two things.
 The first is the overall exposure.
-As you adjust your camera's aperture, shutter speed and ISO, you should see the information within this graph move.
+As you adjust your camera's aperture, shutter speed, and ISO, you should see the information within this graph move.
 As you increase the exposure – such as by using a longer shutter speed or a wider aperture – you should see this move towards the right, away from the left-hand side of the scale.
-This is because more of the scene will record as a midtone and highlight, and less as a shadow.
-Likewise, decreasing the exposure will move this tonal spread away from the highlights and down towards the shadows.
+This is because more of the scene will record as a mid tone and highlight, and less as a shadow.
+Likewise, decreasing the exposure will move this tonal spread away from the highlights and down toward the shadows.

 Read more: Cheat sheet – How to understand f stops

-With an average scene, one that naturally contains a varied mixture of highlights, shadows and midtones, you'll be aiming to keep this spread so that it fits somewhere in the middle of the scale, and this should give you a good exposure.
+With an "average scene", one that naturally contains a varied mixture of highlights, shadows and mid-tones, you'll be aiming to keep this spread so that it fits somewhere in the middle of the scale, and this should give you good exposure.
 Not every scene is the same, however, which is where the second important thing histograms tell you comes in: how much detail is being recorded and how much is lost.

 Once the graph starts to show lots of tonal information bunched up to either side, to the point where it's falling off the edge and reaching the top of scale, details in this region are not being properly recorded.
 Too much of this on the left-hand side means that it's shadow detail you're losing, and too much on the right will indicate highlights are blowing their details.
 So, the key is to ensure your chosen exposure settings don't allow this to happen.